SAFERTOS for Automotive

 - Board Support Packages and Drivers: delivered either as commercial grade components, or with a Design Assurance Pack supporting submissions and certifications.

-- Training: maximise the use of your RTOS and middleware components, and increase development proficiency by attending one of our comprehensive training courses.
+- Training: maximise the use of your RTOS and increase development proficiency by attending one of our comprehensive training courses.

 - Peer review services: sometimes just a few hours of consultancy to review a preliminary automotive design, and check the proposed design approach is taken is correct, can deliver significant benefits to the outcome of a project.